FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 Another thing that wasn't mentioned yet are the `is_observed` and `not_observed` variables which are just a nice gimmick.
 Instead of using up degrees of freedom to learn that the number of sales is 0 on days where the store is closed, I set the target variable $y$ to *not observed* instead of 0.
-During training, these target values are just ignored and later allows the model to answer a store manager's question: "How many sales would I have had if I had opened my store on that day".
+During training, these target values are just ignored and later allows the model to answer a store manager's potential question: "How many sales would I have had if I had opened my store on that day".

 Until know we have talked about the model and if you are a PyMC3 user, you might think that this should be enough to actually solve it.
 Pyro and NumPyro have a curious difference with respect to that.
 To actually fit the parameters of the model, distributions for the